erf/vid/docs/DESIGN.md

 ## Overview

-- file as a single `text` String
+- file as a single `text` String for simplicity
+- minimal API to replace text for a given range
+- cursor (and viewport) is byte based
+- use regex for most text operations within range
-- create lines of text + metadata on init / changes
+- create lines of text + metadata on changes
-- use lines for rendering and cursor movement
+- use lines for help with motions etc.
-- minimal API to replace for a given range on `text`
 - undo operations are added to a list on replace
-- we add newline to eof if missing (unix)
+- multiple buffers
+- compiled extensions (cursor pos, LSP)

 ## Text operations

 We want to delete, insert and replace text for a spesific range.
 We want to save changes to be able to undo and redo those changes.
+We use the `String.replaceRange` to do all text operations.
 We use a `TextOp` class with a `start`, `prevText` and `newText` to solve this.
 We use convinience functions on top of that for delete and insert.
-We use the `String.replaceRange` to do all text operations.

 ```Dart
 String replaceRange(